All Episodes

 Unions have been fighting advanced technology since there has been advanced technology.

-They've been, I mean, that they're afraid it will affect their jobs, and they went on strike right around Christmas time in this year uh in order to make their case.
+And they went on strike right around Christmas time in this year in order to make their case.

-And they had ships that couldn't get into port because the ships that were in port wouldn't be offloaded, and no ships couldn't be reloaded and sent back out.
+And they had ships that couldn't get into port because the ships that were in port wouldn't be offloaded.

-Ships out in the Pacific waiting to get in.
+You had a fleet of cargo ships out in the Pacific waiting to get in.

-Uh and it got so bad that people were demanding that President Bush get involved.
+And it got so bad that people were demanding that President Bush get involved.

-This was Christmas after all.
+This was Christmas, after all.

 I'll just read you an excerpt.